thesave/thesave.github.io/_posts/2015-01-31-Implementing QuickSort-as-a-MicroService.markdown

 ## To wrap up

-Let us pull together the parts we wrote above into a single Jolie service (for simplicity I set the type of the content of the array to `int`)
+Let us pull together the parts we wrote above into a single Jolie service (for simplicity I set the type of the content of the array to `int`).
+Note that we enclosed operation `quicksort` into the `[main](http://docs.jolie-lang.org/#!documentation/basics/define.html)` procedure.

 <pre>
 <code class="language-jolie">include "runtime.iol"